Gituser143/HDFS-Sim/ResearchPaper/structure.md

 * [4] Hieu Hanh LE, Satoshi Hikida, Haruo Yokota.
 An Evaluation of Power-proportional Data Placement for Hadoop Distributed File Systems.

+* [5] B. Ramesh, R. Balu.
+Cloud Computing : An Analysis of the previous decade